RAF Bomber Command: Memorials

-Singer Robin Gibb led an effort to commemorate those who lost their lives during World War II and in April, 2011, it was announced that the £5.6 million needed to build the memorial had been raised.
+Singer Robin Gibb led an effort to commemorate those who died during World War II and in April, 2011, it was announced that the £5.6 million needed to build the memorial had been raised.
 The foundation stone of the Bomber Command Memorial for the crews of Bomber Command was laid in Green Park, London on 4 May 2011.

 The memorial was designed by architect Liam O'Connor, who was also responsible for the design and construction of the Commonwealth Memorial Gates on Constitution Hill, near Buckingham Palace.
 Sculptor Philip Jackson created the large bronze sculpture which stands within the memorial.
 It consists of seven figures 9 ft tall, and represents the aircrew of a Bomber Command heavy bomber.
 Jackson described the sculpture as capturing "the moment when they get off the aircraft and they've dumped all their heavy kit onto the ground".

 The memorial was dedicated and unveiled on 28 June 2012 by Queen Elizabeth II.

+In August 2006, a memorial was unveiled at Lincoln Cathedral.

 The International Bomber Command Centre (IBCC) is a memorial and interpretation centre telling the story of Bomber Command.
 The centre was opened to the public at the end of January 2018, and the official opening ceremony was held on 12 April 2018, as part of the 100th anniversary celebrations of the RAF.
 The memorial itself consists of a Memorial Spire and an array of walls listing the names of the 57,861 personnel who died in Bomber Command in the Second World War.